allianceauth/allianceauth/docs/installation/services/teamspeak3.md

  - `TEAMSPEAK3_SERVERQUERY_USER` is `loginname` from that block of text it just spat out (usually `serveradmin`)
  - `TEAMSPEAK3_SERVERQUERY_PASSWORD` is `password` from that block of text it just spat out
  - `TEAMSPEAK_VIRTUAL_SERVER` is the virtual server ID of the server to be managed - it will only ever not be 1 if your server is hosted by a professional company
- - `TEAMSPEAK3_PUBLIC_URL` is the public address of your teamspeak server.
+ - `TEAMSPEAK3_PUBLIC_URL` is the public address of your TeamSpeak server.
 Do not include any leading http:// or teamspeak://

-Once settings are entered, run migrations and restart gunicorn and celery.
+Once settings are entered, run migrations and restart Gunicorn and Celery.

 ### Generate User Account
 And now we can generate ourselves a user account.
-Navigate to the services in AllianceAuth for your user account and press the checkmark for TeamSpeak 3.
+Navigate to the services in Alliance Auth for your user account and press the checkmark for TeamSpeak 3.

 Click the URL provided to automatically connect to our server.
 It will prompt you to redeem the serveradmin token, enter the `token` from startup.